wp-plugins/events-manager/readme.txt

 * fixed wp_em_events post_content not being updated if description is removed
 * added wp_title filter to widgets
 * fixed incorrect number of events per day shown in full calendar according to settings
-* updated Finnish, thanks to Jan-Erik Finlander and his team!
 * fixed the_title usage to check the post id supplied in second parameter
 * changed/fixed action where rules are rewritten on settings changes causing 404s for CPTs created in theme functions.php file
 * fixed bug with W3TC repeating first no-user booking name for all others in admin table views